DanielGebraiel/RLC-Circuit-Simulator/README.md

 -Each component starts with the type:
 - R for resistor
-- L for inductor
+- I for inductor
 - C for capacitor
-- V for voltage source
+- Vsrc for voltage source
-- I for current source
+- Isrc for current source

 -The 2 strings contain the 2 nodes that the component is between (V0 is always ground)

 -The next value is the value of the component (ohm for resistor, farad for capacitor, ...etc)

 -The final string is the initial value

+### Output file

+At every time step, it consists of:
+- The voltage at each node
+- The current flowing at each volrage source or inductor

 ## Example